bohdangarchu/codex/README.md

 The API will be available at `http://localhost:7000` by default, but you can customize the port by setting the `PORT` environment variable in the `api/.env` file.

+## API Endpoints

+- `POST /submissions`: submits code for execution.
+Returns a submission object with id and output.
+- `GET /submissions/:submissionId`: retrieves the result of a specific submission.

 ## Usage

 The API currently supports execution of code in the following languages: